mthorning/matt-thorning.dev/src/pages/2019-01-27-vs-code-extension/index.md

 ## Adding a menu item

-The first thing I knew I wanted to do was add an item to the context menu so that users could right-click on some highlighted text to run the extension.
-This can be achieved through the _package.json_ (whilst you are in there you should change the references to 'helloWorld' to the name of your extension); just add the following to the `contributes` section:
+The first thing I knew that I wanted to do was to add an item to the context menu so that users could right-click on some highlighted text to run the extension.
+This can be achieved through the _package.json_, just add the following to the `contributes` section.
+Whilst you have this file open you should also change any references to 'helloWorld' to the name of your extension:

 ```json
 "contributes": {